tckane/old_PHP_chat_site/README.md

 When the site closed, the following features were in development, but were never finished:

-> The ability to create one's own WAP site without writing code (To compete with pepperonity / o2 communityes)
+> The ability to create one's own WAP site without writing code (To compete with pepperonity / o2 communities)

 > Native email, i.e. user@phoenixchat.co.uk (as opposed to pop3/imap)

 > SMS messaging between the site and user devices.

 Most of the code was written by myself but third party scripts for Device Detection and POP3 Polling were used.